 This six-week series is specifically designed to help couples achieve an unmedicated birth through extensive practice of relaxation, breathing techniques, position changes and the use of drug-free pain management.
 Please bring two pillows and a blanket to class with you.
 Co-sponsored by the Childbirth Education Association.
 Fee: $85 per two-person birthing team.
 Register online.

 This class explains the benefits of VBAC and encourages women who are fitting candidates to consider this option.
 This two-hour session will include a film, teaching and question and answer period.
 Fee: $25 per two-person birthing team.
 Register online.

 This three-hour class will provide you with basic breastfeeding information that will guide you through the hospital period and the early weeks at home.
 The third hour will be devoted to women seeking information about continuing to breastfeed and returning to work.
 The instructors are experienced International Board Certified Lactation Consultants employed by TriHealth hospitals.
 Fee: $25 per single or two-person birthing team.
-If you take the TriHealth All-Day Childbirth Class and the Breastfeeding and Beyond class, then the cost for the Breastfeeding and Beyond class will be reduced to $15 per single or two-person birthing team.
+If you take the TriHealth All-Day Childbirth Class and The Essentials of Breastfeeding class, then the cost for The Essentials of Breastfeeding class will be reduced to $15 per single or two-person birthing team.
 Please call 513 475 4500 to get the discount.
 Register online.

 This class covers all aspects of beginning breastfeeding.
 The cost of the breastfeeding class is included in the fee of the five-week Childbirth Education Class and the Unmedicated Birth Class.
 However, you need to register for the class separately.
 If you are not taking one of these childbirth classes, you may register for the breastfeeding class alone for $25 per two-person birthing team.
 Register online.